top of page

 It can be as many as 50% of patients with chronic disease don't adhere to treatment (Rich, 2015), therefore fail to get full benefit of medication.
 More concerning is "a third of patients may be taking medication in a manner that posed a serious threat to their health."

 I expect readers are now waiting for solutions or at least my ideas for solutions.
-How to ensure compliance should I say adherence to their health plan.
+How to ensure compliance, or should I say adherence, to their health plan.
 Unfortunately as I said at the beginning of my article I've been slacking off myself.

 References